zhoujd/zzemacs/README.md

-zemacs - emacs for zachary zhou
+zzemacs - emacs for zachary zhou
 =======

 * Install emacs configure with script